German Clock Hand Nuts

 Mechanical Clock Hands

-The German mechanical clock hands are sold by the time track diameter.
-When ordering these mechanical clock hands, this measurement is important.
+German mechanical clock hands are sold by the time track diameter.
+This measurement is important when ordering these mechanical clock hands.
 To clarify, the dial diameter is the measurement of the time track.

-The proportionally smaller hour hand will come with the minute hand.
-This is a vastly different way of measuring than the quartz clock hands.
+The hour hand, which is proportionally smaller, will come with the minute hand.
+This measurement is vastly different than the way you measure quartz clock hands.
 So be sure to follow these directions for measuring and not the ones for the quartz hands.

 Ordering Hands

-After getting the time track diameter measurement, it is time to choose a style for the mechanical clock hand.
-Under each style of hand, there is a drop down menu.
-Look to see if the style comes in the size needed for the clock.
+Choose a style of mechanical hands after getting the time track diameter.
+There is a drop down menu under each style of hand.
+Look to see if the style comes in the size you need for the clock.

-Not all styles of hands come in the same sizes, so might have to look at the different options available.
-The most popular styles of mechanical clock hands are the serpentine and spade hands.
+Not all styles of hands come in the same sizes.
+So you have to look at the different options available.
+Serpentine and spade are the most popular mechanical clock hand styles.

-Remember, the minute hand will come a little less than half of this time track measurement.
+Remember, the minute hand will be a little less than half of the time track measurement.
 The hour hand will be proportional in size to the minute hand.

 How they are sent